bigglesrocks/ion/README.md

 	</script>
 	```

+##Initializing Ion

+The `Ion` class can take 3 arguments:

+    new IonGenerator(canvasID, particles, options);

+`canvasID` is a string id of the canvas element and is required.

+You may pass either a Particle settings object or array of Particle settings objects for the `particles` parameter.
+This parameter is optional, and useful to leave of if you want to create custom particles before starting animation.

+The `options` parameter is an Ion settings object.

 ##Options

-The `IonGenerator` class take 3 arguments:

-    new IonGenerator(canvasID, particleOptions, generatorOptions);

-Options for `generatorOptions` object
+The options object takes 2 parameters

 | Option | Description | Accepted Values | Default Value |
 |:------:|:-----------:|:---------------:|:-------------:|